bootbool/simplefirewall/README.md

 # simplefirewall

 # Overview
-A simple firewall aiming to filter network packages, impletemented by the hook mechanism of kernel module and ebpf.
+A simple firewall aiming to filter network packages, impletemented by hooking netfilter mechanism and loaded by kernel module and ebpf.
 You can choose one running mechanism depending on your run kernel version.
 Reconmmend kernel module for low version, versus ebpf for high kernel version.

 # Features
 ## IP filter